joseantonio002/FGC-transit-realtime-dashboard/README.md

 - The status of the vehicles (occupancy, schedule status, next stop...)
 - Two panels showing the routes and stops with the highest average delay

-The project is meant to run a server and follows this architecture
+The project is meant to run in a server and follows this architecture

 ![firstv](./firstv.png)